 Department of the Environment urges beachgoers to use app to stay informed; annual report shows Maryland beaches are healthy

-“From Memorial Day to Labor Day, information on conditions at the nearly 200 monitored beaches in Maryland is just a tap on a smartphone away,” said Maryland Environment Secretary Ben Grumbles.
+“From Memorial Day to Labor Day, information on conditions at the nearly 200 monitored beaches in Maryland is just a tap on a smartphone away,” said Maryland Secretary of the Environment Ben Grumbles.
 “Maryland beaches continue to get high grades for water quality.
 We urge everyone to follow our website’s do’s and don’ts for swimmers to stay healthy and waters to keep clean.”

 The Department of the Environment’s reminder coincides with Healthy and Safe Swimming Week and the start of the summer beach season.
-The department’s annual Maryland Healthy Beaches 2019 Progress Report shows Maryland beaches met water quality requirements and were open for swimming with no health-based advisories more than 97 percent of the time last summer.
-This marked the 14th consecutive year that the rate was 96 percent or greater.
+The department’s annual Maryland Healthy Beaches 2018 Progress Report shows Maryland beaches met water quality requirements and were open for swimming with no health-based advisories 99 percent of the time last summer.
+This marked the sixth straight year that the rate exceeded 98 percent and the 13th consecutive year that the rate was 96 percent or greater.
 The beaches at Ocean City have never been under a closure or advisory since the current monitoring program began in 2000.

 The report describes Maryland’s beach monitoring program and efforts to make information on beach conditions readily available.
 The Department of the Environment works with local health departments to make sure water quality is monitored.
 The department sets water quality standards and assures conformity in the program statewide.
 Prior to the start of beach season on Memorial Day, local health departments collect water samples from beaches and perform surveys to identify any nearby pollution sources that might adversely affect water quality.
 If any pollution sources are found they are corrected when possible.